nieldeokar/CleancodeNotes/README.md

 30. Needs will change, therefore code will change.
 31. The fact that we have tests, eliminates the fear that cleaning up the code will break it!
 32. Duplication is the primary enemy of a well-designed system.
 33. It’s easy to write code that *we* understand, but to write a code which can be understood by everyone takes real efforts.
+34. Proving that code is correct is impractical.
+35. Testing does not guarantee correctness.
+However, good testing minimizes the risk.